Syracuse Symphony Orchestra

 The Syracuse Symphony Orchestra (SSO) was a 79-member orchestra located in Syracuse, New York.
 In its time it was the 43rd largest orchestra in the United States and performed a variety of programs including the Post-Standard Classics Series and M&T Bank Pops Series.
 The orchestra also operated two youth orchestras in the Syracuse area: the Syracuse Symphony Youth Orchestra and the Syracuse Symphony Youth String Orchestra.

 History

 It was founded in 1961 as a community orchestra by a grant from the Gifford Foundation.
-Its first Music Director was Karl Kritz, assisted by Benson Snyder and Carolyn Hopkins.
-In its first season it performed four subscription concerts at the Lincoln High School and eight young people's concerts plus one pops concert.
+Its first music director was Karl Kritz, assisted by Benson Snyder and Carolyn Hopkins.
+In its first season it performed four subscription concerts at Central High School's Lincoln Auditorium and eight young people's concerts plus one pops concert.
 By the end of its third season, permanent chamber groups had been formed - a string quartet, a woodwind quintet, a brass quintet and a percussion ensemble.